Mormonism and Nicene Christianity: Pioneer Mormonism

 After Smith's death, his successor Brigham Young and others built upon Smith's late teachings and introduced more significant doctrinal innovations.
 The resulting religious tradition defined the Mormonism of the Mormon pioneer era in the 19th century.
 An important part of this pioneer Mormonism is the Adam–God doctrine, which became the most prominent (but not exclusive) theology of 19th-century Mormonism.
 Young taught that God the Father was Adam, a mortal man resurrected and exalted to godhood.
-Proponents of this doctrine believed that Father Adam, as the subordinate member of a three-god council, created the earth.
-Adam was both the common ancestor and the father of all spirits born on the earth.
+Proponents of this doctrine believed that "Father Adam", the subordinate member of a three-god council, created the earth.
+Adam was, in this schema, both the common ancestor and the father of all spirits born on the earth.
 After ascending again to his heavenly throne, Adam returned to physically father Jesus by Mary.

 Some elements of Mormonism from the pioneer era, including polygamy and the Adam–God doctrine, were renounced around the turn of the 20th century by the LDS Church.
 However, these elements have been retained within the small branch of Mormonism known as Mormon fundamentalism.

 Modern LDS Church orthodoxy

-Near the turn of the 20th century there was a movement to codify LDS theology with official statements of Church leaders — which served to quash speculative ideas that persisted as sub rosa concepts among some Mormons.
-This coincided with an effort to stop new plural marriages — mostly forbidden in 1890 and completely forbidden after 1904.
+Near the turn of the 20th century, there was a movement to codify LDS theology with official statements of Church leaders—which served to quash speculative ideas that persisted as sub rosa concepts among some Mormons.
+This coincided with an effort to stop new plural marriages—mostly forbidden in 1890 and completely forbidden after 1904.
 Prominent Mormons such as Joseph F. Smith, John A. Widstoe, and James E. Talmage formulated the outlines of Mormon orthodoxy with publications that significantly narrowed the realm of acceptable speculative Mormon theology.